Builders, tradespeople and designers

 The information in this section sets out the main changes, particularly for residential or straightforward building projects.

 All new building work in New Zealand must comply with the Building Code.
-To help people comply, the Department of Building and Housing publishes Compliance Documents, which are available for free download in PDF from this site, or from Vicbooks in multiple formats: www.vicbooks.co.nz
+To help people comply, the Ministry of Business, Innovation and Employment (MBIE) publishes Acceptable Solutions and Verification Methods, which are available for free as a PDF from this site, or from Vicbooks in multiple formats: www.vicbooks.co.nz

 Immediate changes to seismicity and foundation details for Christchurch

-The Department has made immediate changes to the Building Code documents for Structure, to increase the seismic hazard factor for Christchurch and to require stronger foundations for buildings.
+MBIE has made changes to the Building Code documents for Structure, to increase the seismic hazard factor for Christchurch and to require stronger foundations for buildings.

 Weathertightness and treated timber

-The Department also publishes guidance for designers and builders on how to ensure weathertightness , including treated timber requirements.
+We also publish guidance for designers and builders on how to ensure weathertightness , including treated timber requirements.

 Grade 500E Reinforcing Steel